-Biological Conflicts: morsel conflicts, starvation conflict, death-fright conflict, abandonment, existence, or refugee conflict, procreation or gender conflict.
+Biological conflicts: morsel conflicts, starvation conflict, death-fright conflict, abandonment conflict, existence conflict, refugee conflict, procreation or gender conflict.
 Any conflict combination is possible.

 The constellation is established, the moment the second conflict registers in the opposite brain hemisphere.
 The conflicts could also occur simultaneously.
 The constellation can be permanent or recurring due to tracks or conflict relapses.

 The Brainstem Constellation manifests itself as mental confusion (see also Kidney Collecting Tubules Constellation), as not being able to think clearly, as being incapable of any reflections, unresponsive, and mentally frozen.
 Typically, the person has a vacant look and is staring into space.
 The purpose of the constellation is to make the conflicts inaccessible in order to be better able to cope with the distress.
 NOTE: The mental absence should not be mixed up with a depression.